 My name is Ginger Sinsabaugh

 MacDonald or 麦静洁 in Chinese characters literally translates into Pure and Peaceful Hamburger Bun.
 I know this because I live in China.
 That’s where I was living when my marriage imploded.
-That’s where I chose to reinvent self.
+That’s where I chose to reinvent myself.
 China is on the fault line of something old and something new, sorta like anyone who’s forty and up and finds herself starting over again.

 I’m also a barista of bad.
 I take life’s crappy situations and grind them into something good.
 Trust me.
 I’ve had enough to start my own Starbucks.